microsoft/CFU/Firmware/CFUEngineeringGuide.md

  Each CFU submission (each CFU Offer and Content pair) is required to be created off-line before the submission is sent to the firmware that implements the CFU process.

+ The generic, implementation agnostic common code for CFU is contained in ComponentFwUpdate.c.
+All other files are helper files that can be updated / modified to the developers unique implementation.

  # Creating the Offer and Content

  # The Offer and Content parts